 How to lower auto insurance rates after a DUI

-Insurance rates jump up an average of $800 per year after a DUI.
-Consider the following ways one can lower auto insurance rates after a DUI.
+Insurance rates jump up at least $800 per year after a DUI.
+Consider the following ways one can lower DWI insurance rates.

 Research your state’s requirements